jrodewig/wanderahead.github.io/_posts/2025-03-29-why-dayton-ohio-is-the-outdoor-destination-youve-been-dreaming-of.md

   loading="lazy"
 />

-Whether your idea of fun is horseback riding or fishing, there’s a place for it in one of the 19 parks spread over thousands of acres across the city.
+Whether your idea of fun is horseback riding or fishing, there's a place for it in one of the 19 parks spread over thousands of acres across the city.
 In summer, the gardens are looking their best, a backdrop for picnics and selfies.
 In winter, skating and holiday events take over.
-Check the Five Rivers MetroParks' [calendar of activities](https://www.metroparks.org/programs-events-finder/) to see what’s happening during your visit.
+Check the Five Rivers MetroParks' [calendar of activities](https://www.metroparks.org/programs-events-finder/) to see what's happening during your visit.
 They offer everything from night hikes and kayak tours to photography classes and farming demonstrations.

-If you’re traveling as a family, the [Cox Arboretum](https://www.metroparks.org/places-to-go/cox-arboretum/) is a must-see.
+If you're traveling as a family, the [Cox Arboretum](https://www.metroparks.org/places-to-go/cox-arboretum/) is a must-see.
 It has an on-site center where kids can learn about conservation and biodiversity, plus a seasonal butterfly house opening in July.
-Outdoors, a children’s maze winds through 1,175 boxwoods.
+Outdoors, a children's maze winds through 1,175 boxwoods.
 Further out, an impressive Douglas Fir tree tower leads to an observation deck 45 feet up.
-It’s worth the climb for sweeping views of the surrounding landscape.
+It's worth the climb for sweeping views of the surrounding landscape.

 <img